getchip/CHIP-Docs/source/includes/_flash-in-browser.md

 It's possible to run the entire operation online.
 There are also options for downloading the OS image to your harddrive, then flashing your CHIP with no additional need for internet access.

+For more information on OS-specific issues, [see here](#web-flasher-os-specific-issues).

 ## The SDK Way

 You may not want to use the browser-based flashing procedure.
 If this is the case, or you need additional tools, you can flash using the [CHIP SDK](#flash-chip-firmware)